hmakelin/gisnav/README.md

 # Documentation

-See the [latest developer documentation][6] for information on how to setup a local environment for GISNav development, for code examples and API documentation, and for contribution guidelines.
+See the [latest developer documentation][6] for information on how to setup a local environment for GISNav development, for code examples and API documentation, and integration examples.

 [6]: https://hmakelin.github.io/gisnav